sodi16/Cityxa_RealEstate/README.md

 - User authentication and authorization for secure access
 - User roles management with different levels of access
-- Integration of Google Maps API for displaying property locations on map
+- Integration of Google Maps API for displaying properties locations on map
+- Search function to filter properties based on various criteria
-- PostgreSQL database to store property and users informations
+- PostgreSQL database to store property, users informations and photos descriptions
 - Static files for website styling
-- Search function to filter properties based on various criteria
-- Forms for adding, updating, and deleting properties using CRUD operations
+- Forms for adding, updating, and deleting properties and users using CRUD operations

 ###Installation: